Interaction Design

 (Alles) Paletti: The details you feel

-Color tools are everywhere.
-Most of them work.
-Few of them feel good.
+Color tools are everywhere, and most of them work, but fewer of them feel good.

 (Alles) Paletti started as an experiment in SwiftUI animation.
 I wanted to see how far I could push fluid motion, haptic feedback, and visual polish on iOS.
-The color palette generator became the vehicle, but the real product is the feel.
+Many great apps, tools, and references influenced it.
+I'm reworking it on the side so it becomes a bit more distinct.

-The app uses OKLCH color space for perceptual uniformity, but the color science isn't what makes it interesting.
-It's the interactions.
-Tuned springs, deliberate timing, haptics on every action.
-The kind of details that don't show up in feature lists.
+The color science isn't the interesting part on its own.
+The interactions are: polished animations, deliberate timing, haptics on every action, and the kind of details that don't show up in feature lists.

 Launch choreography

 The launch sequence staggers individual palette segments into the main view.
-Elements move continuously instead of cutting between states.
+Elements keep moving instead of cutting between states.

-When things have spatial continuity, users build mental models faster.
-They understand where things came from and where they'll go.
+When things keep spatial continuity, users build the model faster.
+They understand where things came from and where they will go.
 The animation teaches the structure.

 Choosing how to create

-(Alles) Paletti offers multiple generation strategies: OKLCH for perceptual uniformity, classic harmonies like triadic and complementary, image extraction, or live camera input.
-Each mode is a different creative starting point.
+(Alles) Paletti offers multiple ways to start: Perceptual uniformity, classic harmonies like triadic and complementary, image extraction, or live camera input.
+Each mode starts the work from a different place.

-The options sheet uses spring animations with tuned damping.
-Selections have haptic feedback.
-These aren't big features, but they add up.
-The difference between "functional" and "polished" is often just timing.
+The share sheet uses matched geometry effects, selections have haptic feedback.
+Those aren't big features, but they add up.
+The difference between "functional" and "polished" is often just timing, and the time you spend on polishing details.

 Generated palettes are starting points.
-Users can manipulate individual color segments, adjusting hue and brightness until each color fits their specific needs.
+Users can manipulate individual color segments and adjust hue and brightness until each color fits the work in front of them.

 A palette tool that only generates and can't refine is limited.
-The ability to dial in the last 5% is what makes it useful for real work.
+The last 5% is usually where it becomes useful in real work.

 From colors to gradients

-Users can transform any palette into smooth gradients with a single tap.
-The transition animates through color space, showing the interpolation in real time.
-You see the gradient form rather than just appear.
+Users can turn any palette into smooth gradients with a single tap.
+The transition animates through color space, so you see the gradient form instead of just appearing.

 Memory without management

-Every palette is automatically saved.
-No explicit save action, no lost work.
-SwiftData handles persistence in the background.
+Every palette is saved automatically, with no explicit save action and no lost work.

-Users can pin up to 10 favorites.
-Pinned palettes stay at the top for quick access.
-The distinction between "pinned" and "recent" creates a lightweight organization system without requiring folders or tags.
+Users can pin up to 10 favorites, and pinned palettes stay at the top.
+The split between "pinned" and "recent" creates just enough organization without folders or tags.

 Two audiences, one share sheet